 8. Avoid All Unhealthy Oils

-Processed vegetable oils, margarine, hydrogenated oils, partially hydrogenated oils and other trans fats, interestified fats - sunflower, safflower, cotonseed, canola, soybean, grapeseed and corn oil are all damaging to your health.
+Processed vegetable oils, margarine, hydrogenated oils, partially hydrogenated oils and other trans fats, interesterified fats - sunflower, safflower, cottonseed, canola, soybean, grapeseed and corn oil are all damaging to your health.
 Trans fatty acids and processed oils:

 - are oxidized during high-heat processing which creates free radicals

-- they are often made from genetically modified seeds
+- are often made from genetically modified seeds

 - are pro-inflammatory and bad for your gut health